apache/apisix-website/content/team/index.en.md

   <section>
     <h2 class="title">Becoming a Committer</h2>
     <p class="description">
-      The Apache APISIX community follows the <a href="http://community.apache.org/newcommitter.html">Apache Community’s process</a> on accepting a new committer.
+      The Apache APISIX (incubating) community follows the <a href="http://community.apache.org/newcommitter.html">Apache Community’s process</a> on accepting a new committer.
 After a contributor participates APISIX's community actively, (P)PMC and Committers will make decisions to invite the contributor join Committers and (P)PMC.
     </p>
     <p>You can read Contributor Guide(TODO) to participate the community, and can get more information on <a href="/contribute/committer/">Committer Guide</a>.</p>
   </section>